-This belief remains strong, although it’s 2018 and the quality and relevance of content have more proverbial weight than a few keywords in the title or heading tags.
+This belief remains strong, although today the quality and relevance of content have more proverbial weight than a few keywords in the title or heading tags.

 According to a recent Searchmetrics General Ranking Factors study of Google, overall content relevance was more of a ranking factor than word count, or keywords in the text body, description title, or H1 tag.

 Because agencies are naturally focused on the art of SEO itself, they forget about the art of writing.

 True success – for search engine rankings, user experience, and the brand overall, whether personal or business – occurs when both the art of SEO and the art of writing are combined.

 This concept is not as simple as many agencies perceive.